dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ```
 parallel execute all transactions 1..n

-validTo := 0
+validTo := 1

 validation loop:
-    parallel-do for all j in [ (validTo+1)..n ] :
+    parallel-do for all j in [ validTo..n ] :
         re-read j-transaction read-set
         if read-set differs from original read-set of the latest j-transaction execution
             re-execute j-transaction
         if any j-transaction failed validation
-            update validTo to the minimal failed j-transaction
+            update validTo to j+1, where j is the minimal failed transaction
         otherwise
             exit loop
 ```